-- LOTUS established profiles in professional social networks such as LinkedIn and Twitter.
+- LOTUS will establish profiles in professional social networks such as LinkedIn, Twitter and WhatsApp.
 These will be used as direct communication channels with other professionals from relevant fields.
 Updates on events, news or advancement of the project will be published in the networks, with the aim to increase the impact of LOTUS.
-Previous experience has shown LinkedIn as a good way to communicate events and publications, whilst Twitter enabled to reach out to a large audience. - LOTUS will identify the most appropriate social network communities that already exist in the framework of EU-India initiatives regarding sustainable development, water policy, ICT, sensors, etc....
+Previous experience has shown LinkedIn as a good way to communicate events and publications, whilst Twitter enabled to reach out a large audience. - LOTUS will identify the most appropriate social network communities that already exist in the framework of EU an India regarding sustainable development, water policy, ICT, sensors, etc....
 These communities will be approached in order to attract its members and subsequently enrich the LOTUS community.